Need To Know

 Dishwashers, Fridges and Washing Machines.

-A dishwasher is available in the main Kato Olive Mill kitchen for use of the whole Mill or the Kato apartment.
-Unfortunately guests who book the Pano apartment do not currently have the use of this facility.
-A fridge and a washing machine are available to all guests; The fridge is housed in the utility room whilst the washing machine is under the Stoa in the built in cupboard.
+A dishwasher is available in the main Kato Olive Mill kitchen, A fridge and a washing machine are also available ; The fridge is housed in the utility room whilst the washing machine is under the Stoa in the built in cupboard.

 Unless you live on the Island of Cyprus there are only two ways of getting there; An Aeroplane or a ship.